Click arrowheads to expand or collapse contents

 Sexual harassment will not be tolerated at FRCC because it creates an unacceptable educational environment.
 Some situations may be resolved informally.
 Students who feel that they have been subjected to sexual harassment by other students should contact the Dean of Student Services or Human Resources at the Boulder County, Larimer, or Westminster Campuses.
 Complaints against FRCC employees should be ﬁled with the Human Resources Office.
 Please see the Student Tab/General Information Channel of eWOLF for the current Student Sexual Harassment Complaint Procedure documents.

-- The College prohibits and will not tolerate discrimination or harassment that violates federal, state law, or Board Policy 3-120 or Board Policy 4-120.
-The College does not discriminate on the basis of gender, sex, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion or sexual orientation.
-The College complies with Titles VI and VII of the Civil Rights Act of 1964, the Civil Rights Act of 1991, the Education Amendments of 1972 (Title IX), the Age Discrimination in Employment Act, the Rehabilitation Act of 1973, the Americans with Disabilities Act, Pregnancy Discrimination Act of 1978, Vietnam Era Veterans Readjustment Assistance Act of 1974; Executive Order 11246, and sections 24-34-301, C.R.S. et seq.
-For the proper procedures regarding sexual misconduct, please refer to the System President's Procedures SP 3-120a and SP 4-120a, or contact Paul Meese, Executive Director for further information at extension 3707.
+The College prohibits and will not tolerate discrimination or harassment that violates federal, state law, or Board Policy 3-120 or Board Policy 4-120.
+The College does not discriminate on the basis of gender, sex, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, genetic information, gender identity or sexual orientation.
+The College complies with Titles VI and VII of the Civil Rights Act of 1964, the Civil Rights Act of 1991, the Education Amendments of 1972 (Title IX), the Age Discrimination in Employment Act, the Rehabilitation Act of 1973, the Americans with Disabilities Act Amendments Act (2008), Pregnancy Discrimination Act of 1978, Vietnam Era Veterans Readjustment Assistance Act of 1974; Executive Order 11246, and sections 24-34-301, C.R.S. et seq.
+For the proper procedures regarding sexual misconduct, please refer to the System President's Procedures SP 3-120a and SP 4-120a, or contact Paul Meese, Executive Director for further information at 303-678-3707.